Configuring a vDisk for Microsoft volume licensing

 - PXE boot to the vDisk in Private Image mode to rearm.
 Note: OSPPPREARM.EXE must be run from an elevated command prompt.

-- In the Console, right-click the vDisk you are configuring, then select the File Properties menu option.
+- In the Console, right-click on the vDisk, then select the File Properties menu option.
 The vDisk Properties dialog appears.

-- Click the Microsoft Volume Licensing tab, then change the license option from None to KMS.
+- Click on the Microsoft Volume Licensing tab, then change the license option from None to KMS.